rafael/challenge-cloudapi/README.md

 # CloudApi Challenge

-This app is created in React and the propose is connect with my-user-manager api and list the info from users in a view.
+This app is created in React and the purpose is connect with my-user-manager api and list the info from users in a view.

 ### First Time Setup